Team JEGS Prerace Notes:

 With 58 Pro Stock wins in his career, Jeg Jr. ranks fourth all-time in the class.
 Only Warren Johnson (97), Greg Anderson (88) and Bob Glidden (85) and have more titles.

-The St. Louis race will mark the 11th event in the 12-race 2017 J&A Services Pro Mod Series.
-Two-time series champion Troy will continue his quest for a third title behind the wheel of his JEGS.com Corvette.
+The Indy race will mark the ninth event in the 12-race 2017 J&A Services Pro Mod Series.
+Two-time series champion Troy Coughlin will continue his quest for a third title behind the wheel of his turbocharged JEGS.com C7 Corvette.

 Troy is currently ranked No. 2 in the championship standings behind leader Mike Castellana.
-As a result of a recent surge, Troy is just 48-points out of first place with two events remaining.
+As a result of his recent surge, Troy is just 82 points out of first place with four events remaining.

 The JEGS.com Pro Mod Corvette is tuned by noted turbocharger expert Steve Petty.
 With a top speed in excess of 260 mph, Troy is one of the fastest drivers in the Pro Mod class.
 He has also recorded a personal best elapsed time of 5.766 seconds.

-Last year, Troy battled for the title until the final event of the season where he finished a close second to eventual champ Rickie Smith.
-He won races in Englishtown, St. Louis and Las Vegas.
+Last year, Troy battled for the title until the final event of the season before finishing a close second to eventual champ Rickie Smith.
+He claimed three wins in Englishtown, St. Louis and the season-ending event in Las Vegas.

-Last season, Troy was one of just four Pro Mod racers, along with Michael Biehle, Steven Whiteley and Rickie Smith, who qualified for all 10 events.
-In 2015-16, Coughlin is the only driver to qualify for all 20 races.
+Last season, Troy was one of just four Pro Mod racers, along with Michael Biehle, Steven Whiteley, and Rickie Smith, who qualified for all 10 events.
+In 2015-16, Coughlin was the only driver to qualify for all 20 races.

 Troy won his first NHRA national event title at the U.S. Nationals in 1991 when he drove his Pro Stock-style Olds to the win in Super Gas.
 Troy defeated Mary Ann Jackson in the final.
-Troy’s first Pro Mod victory came at Old Bridge Township Raceway Park in New Jersey in 2005 when as he drove his supercharged Mustang to a win over Zack Barkledge.
+Troy’s first Pro Mod victory came at Old Bridge Township Raceway Park in New Jersey in 2005 when as he drove his supercharged Mustang to a win over Zack Barkledge in the final round.

 Before moving to the Pro Mod class, Troy enjoyed success in the NHRA Pro Stock class, recording two wins in 12 final-round appearances.
 He also won the $50,000 top prize at the 2000 Winston No Bull Showdown at Bristol Dragway, a special non-points event for Pro Stock competitors.

-All told, Troy has 14 NHRA national event wins in Pro Mod, Pro Stock and Super Gas.
+All told, Troy has 14 NHRA national event wins in 34 final-round appearances in Pro Mod, Pro Stock and Super Gas competition.

 Troy is a former National Muscle Car Association (NMCA) Pro Street champion.
 While racing his Pro Street car, he also won the $50,000 Big Dog event at Piedmont Dragway in Greensboro, N.C.